Table of Contents

 Behind the scenes, commercial vehicle drivers work tirelessly to deliver goods to stores, establishments, and homes nationwide.
 Despite their important role in logistics, these essential workers face daily dangers due to the very vehicles they rely on.

 Because of their inherent dynamics, trucks pose a significant danger to other road users.
-These towering vehicles can reach a maximum height of 14 feet and weigh anywhere from 10,000 pounds empty to a staggering 80,000 pounds fully loaded.
-In the unfortunate event of a collision between a truck and a smaller vehicle, the occupants of the car are at high risk of suffering severe injuries or even death.
+These towering vehicles can reach a height of 14 feet and weigh anywhere from 10,000 pounds empty to as much as 80,000 pounds when fully loaded.
+In the unfortunate event of a collision between a truck and a smaller vehicle, the occupants of the latter are at high risk of suffering severe injuries or even death.

 Trucks are also known to have a high ground clearance.
-The space underneath is enough to lodge and trap smaller cars during rear-end collisions, leading to underride or override accidents.
+The space underneath is enough to lodge and trap smaller cars during rear-end collisions, causing underride or override accidents.

 Furthermore, trucks are typically much larger than regular passenger cars, especially 18-wheelers.
 As a result, they have multiple, wide blind spots where other motorists, especially motorcyclists, are often put in danger.
 When truck drivers fail to notice other vehicles in these areas, they will likely cause wide-turn and sideswipe accidents.